robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
-Component for Hue sensors in Home-assistant v0.62 and above.
+Component for Hue sensors in Home-assistant.

-**Note that a modified version of the hue hub component (components/hue.py) is used with the edits are listed at the bottom of this readme.
-The hub component has changed several times between 0.60 and 0.62 and hence there have been a few issues with this custom component.
-Hopefully the hub component is settled in 0.62.**
+**Note that a modified version of the hue hub component (components/hue.py) is used with the edits are listed at the bottom of this readme.**

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).

 Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).

-Add to your config:
+It is not necessary to add any entries to your HA config file as [discovery](https://home-assistant.io/developers/component_discovery/) will detect any available sensors.
+However if you have disabled discovery you would need to add to your config:

 ```
 hue: